-There are no federal standards limiting residential or occupational EMF exposure.
 The EMF levels produced by appliances vary from manufacturer to manufacturer and model to model.
 The designs of many newer model appliances, in general, often produce lower fields than older models.
+An example is electric blankets where new blankets produce much lower fields than those produced 20 years ago.
 There is no federal certification program on EMF levels so beware of advertisements on appliances making claims of federal government certification of low or zero EMF levels.

-Do exposures to power line EMF affect mv health?
+Do exposures to power line EMF affect my health?

-This issue has been studied for more than 30 years by government and scientific institutions all over the world.
+This issue has been studied for more than 40 years by government and scientific institutions all over the world.
 The balance of scientific evidence indicates that exposure to EMF does not cause disease.
 (See the sources and useful links section of this fact sheet for more information on studies about EMF and health.)